PhilipYip1988/vmware-workstation-installation-guide/windows-7-guest/readme.md

 Note the name and location as these will be used later.

 The default maximum size of the Windows 7 Guest is 40 GB which is too small, I recommend increasing this to 256 GB.
-Note the files on the Windows 11 Host won't be 256 GB but can be up to 256 GB if the Windows Vista Guests Virtual Drive is fully occupied with files:
+Note the files on the Windows 11 Host won't be 256 GB but can be up to 256 GB if the Windows 7 Guests Virtual Drive is fully occupied with files:

 <img src="https://github.com/user-attachments/assets/2f002035-a952-4bcc-8ba3-195a087b468c" width="600"/>